 I still remember training on my own during the off-seasons of my college and pro seasons.
 The fitness was the easy part in terms of what to do, but the skill work was the challenge.
 When it comes to fitness you mix the short sprint day with the longer distance days.
 When it comes to skill work, it’s hard to remember what to do once you’re out there.
 Unfortunately too many soccer players end up spending too much time on tricks, instead of the right training.
-Below I have different videos for you to practice passing and first touch wall drills.
+Below are different videos for you to practice passing and first touch wall drills.
 All you need is a ball and a wall.
-Check out the free videos below.
 Take the ideas and adapt how you want.

 Using 2 walls doubles up your skills